wy-tech/rag-demo/README.md

 - Add logging and monitoring servers
 - Additional functional requirements
     - e.g. rating responses
+- Automatic update of vector database when VISA offers are updated
+- Authentication to ensure only VISA card holders are using this service
 - Explore further on agentic RAG